kammitama5/kammitama5.github.io/_posts/2019-04-06-Saturday-April-6th.md

   problem and the solution.
 I think about this [Hinton's interview](https://www.youtube.com/watch?v=l9RWTMNnvi4) and what it means to stick with a problem that has no obvious solution, and the kind of personality and mental fortitude it must take from a person.
 The people that resonate with me generally have this, and I relate to this a lot.
 Anyone who has done anything really hard, who has felt like giving up, can relate to this.
+Because this journey has been nothing short of a miracle, and just really, really hard.
+But I really, really want to be a great engineer.
+Even if it takes me my entire life.
+I mean, N00gler hats are cool and all, but I'd honestly give it up in a heartbeat to chase a mentor who could help me with that goal; to help make me a better problem-solver and a better engineer.

 ## Wall of Text
  - So I guess I should go write some Haskell now...but that's about all I have for today.
 Be well.